Focusing on the Individual’s Journey

-- Initial assessments for better understanding of where your child “is” upon arrival
+- Initial assessments for better understanding of your child’s mindset upon arrival

-- Weekly individual therapy with Primary Therapist to provide a personalized treatment plan
+- Weekly individual therapy with your child’s Primary Therapist to provide a personalized treatment plan

-- Weekly group therapy to help instill healthier behaviors with help of peers
+- Weekly group therapy to help instill healthy behaviors with the help of peers

-- Development and review of personal therapeutic plan with help from entire Trails Team
+- Development and review of your child’s personal therapeutic plan with input from the entire Trails team of experts

-- Weekly family phone sessions with Primary Therapist to help transfer skills from Trails back home.
+- Weekly family phone sessions with the Primary Therapist to help transfer skills from Trails back home

-- Specialized equine therapy to help students understand how others perceive their emotions and actions.
+- Specialized equine assisted therapy to help students understand how others perceive their emotions, actions, and non-verbal communication

-- Transition planning to prepare for continued success at next program or at home.
+- Transition planning to prepare for continued success after Trails

 Decades of Experience